LeonMarkwart/DIY-Transformers/README.md

 Please include a word count at the end of your report.
 Note that equations are exempt from the word count.

+Remember to send your code together with your report.
+You can either add a link to your git repo (remember to grant me access) or a copy of your code (compressed).

 Presentation: Prepare a 10-minute presentation that highlights the most important aspects of your report.

 Submission Deadline: